Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant

-\paragraph{Training} All models are trained with a batch size of 1024 and using the Adam optimizer with $\beta=[0.99, 0.999]$ to optimize the network weights for $2\cdot10^{5}$ iterations.
+\paragraph{Training.} All models are trained with a batch size of 1024 and using the Adam optimizer with $\beta=[0.99, 0.999]$ to optimize the network weights for $2\cdot10^{5}$ iterations.
 We use PyTorchs \texttt{ReduceLROnPlateau} learning rate scheduler to decrease the learning rate by a factor 0.3 if no improvements in the validation loss are observed in the last 20 validations.
-We validate our models every $10^4$ iterations; if $10^4$ iterations are less than 50 epochs then we validate every 50 epochs.
-The L-GATr baseline is trained using its default settings.
-We change the learning rate to \texttt{ReduceLROnPlateau} and the batch size to 1024 after finding improved accuracy.
+We validate our models every $10^3$ iterations; if $10^3$ iterations are less than 50 epochs then we validate every 50 epochs.
+We use the same settings for the L-GATr baseline after finding improved accuracy over the original L-GATr training parameters.
 The models are trained on a single A100 GPU.

-\paragraph{Data augmentation} In our framework, to train with data augmentation we have to sample global reference frames that are elements of the respected symmetry group.
+\paragraph{Data augmentation.} In our framework, to train with data augmentation we have to sample global reference frames that are elements of the respected symmetry group.
 We follow the polar decomposition discussed in App.~\ref{app:orthogonalpolardec} to define global frames.
 We sample uniformly distributed rotations represented as quaternions.
-While it is feasible to uniformly sample rotation matrices on the 3D-sphere, the non-compactness of the Lorentz group makes it impossible to uniformly sample boost matrices.
+While it is feasible to uniformly sample rotation matrices on the 3-sphere, the non-compactness of the Lorentz group makes it impossible to uniformly sample boost matrices.
 We therefore sample each component of the boost velocity from a Gaussian distribution $\mathcal{N}(0.0, 0.1)$, truncated at three standard deviations.
-The selection of this distribution follows from a limited scan over the mean and standard deviation.
-We set the center-of-mass of the two incoming particles as reference frame on top of which we apply the sampled Lorentz transformation.
+The mean and standard deviation of the Gaussian is estimated based on the training dataset.
+Finally, we define the global reference frames as the combination of a boost to the center-of-mass frame of the two incoming particles and the random Lorentz transformation described above.

-\paragraph{Timing and FLOPs} We evaluate the total training time and the FLOPs per forward pass for the amplitude regression networks.
-Training times are measured within our code environment on an A100 GPU, excluding overhead from data loading, validation, and testing.
+\paragraph{Timing and FLOPs.} We evaluate the total training time and the FLOPs per forward pass for the amplitude regression networks.
+Training times are measured within our code environment on an H100 GPU, excluding overhead from validation and testing.
 FLOPs per forward pass are computed for $Z+4g$ events using PyTorch’s \texttt{torch.utils.flop\_counter.FlopCounterMode}.
 The results for both training time and FLOPs are summarized in Fig.~\ref{fig:amp_multiplicity}.